Are you wondering about all the incredible things you can see and do during a short 4 days in Madeira? I’m here to show you…

 Is this Madeira itinerary not quite what you were after?
 We also offer custom travel planning services!

 Where To Stay In Madeira

 As you’ve only got 4 days in Madeira, you’re best staying within Funchal.
-It’ll be more convenient for taxis to the airport and for sightseeing – and it’s also the most common pick up point for tours around the island.
+It’ll be more convenient for taxis to the airport and sightseeing – and it’s also the most common pick-up point for tours around the island.